 Conventional mining and processing techniques are used for Mt Cattlin with open-pit mining of a relatively flat-lying pegmatite ore body.
 Mining is carried out using excavator and truck operations, delivering ore to a crushing and dense medium separation (“DMS”) gravity recovery circuit.

 Contractors are used for grade control drilling and earthmoving operations including drilling, blasting, and load and haul.

-The Mt Cattlin operation produces a lithium concentrate (spodumene) product with up to a 6.0% Li2O grade that is trucked to Esperance Port for export to an Asian customer base.
+The Mt Cattlin operation produces a lithium concentrate (spodumene) product that is trucked to Esperance Port for export to an Asian customer base.